Design of Geometric Molecular Bonds: Introduction

 \subsection{Related work}

-The most directly related theoretical work are the binary \emph{optical orthogonal codes} studied by Chung, Salehi, and Wei~\cite{optical_orthogonal_codes_1989}, which minimize the number of overlapping 1's (analogous to our nonspecific patches) between codewords; overlapping 0's (analogous to neutral non-binding sites) are not penalized.
+The most directly related theoretical work is the study of binary \emph{optical orthogonal codes} defined by Chung, Salehi, and Wei~\cite{optical_orthogonal_codes_1989}.
+These codes contain 1D binary codewords and attempt to minimize the number of overlapping 1's (analogous to our nonspecific patches) between codewords; overlapping 0's (analogous to neutral non-binding sites) are not penalized.
 Also, these codes consider all possible translations of codewords; a codeword requires orthogonality not only to translations of other codewords (cross-correlation) but also to nonzero translations of itself (auto-correlation).

-The major difference between optical orthogonal codes and our work is the geometric nature of our codes.\footnote{Another difference with our setting is that optical orthogonal codes are more stringent in defining orthogonality under translation.
+The major difference between optical orthogonal codes and our work is the geometric nature of our codes.
+Each codeword represents a 2D face of a 3D molecular structure, so translations in both $x$ and $y$ coordinates must be considered.
+They also use different parameters to bound auto-correlation and cross-correlation, but for the setting we are modeling, these both correspond to spurious molecular bonds, so it makes sense to use the same threshold for each.

+Another difference with our setting is that optical orthogonal codes are more stringent in defining orthogonality under translation, since they use a different definition of translation that allows for more potential overlaps.
 In\cite{optical_orthogonal_codes_1989}, translations are assumed to be modulo the codeword size, whereas in our setting such ``wrapping'' does not make sense: a molecular structure $\alpha$ moving off the end of another structure $\beta$ does not appear on the opposite side of $\beta$, hence could not contribute to the binding strength.
-They also use different parameters to bound auto-correlation and cross-correlation, but for the setting we are modeling, these both correspond to spurious molecular bonds, so it makes sense to use the same threshold for each.} Each codeword represents a 2D face of a 3D molecular structure, so translations in both $x$ and $y$ coordinates must be considered.
+See Figure~\ref{fig:ooc}(b).

 Despite these differences, one could imagine applying the optical orthogonal codes of~\cite{optical_orthogonal_codes_1989} directly to our problem setting.
-Indeed, every $(n^2,w,\lambda)$ optical orthogonal code is in fact an $(n,w,\lambda)$ geometric orthogonal code by interpreting each 1D codeword as the concatenation of the $n$ rows of a 2D codeword.
+Indeed, every $(n^2,w,\lambda)$-optical orthogonal code is in fact an $(n,w,\lambda)$-geometric orthogonal code, by interpreting each 1D codeword as the concatenation of the $n$ rows of a 2D codeword.
 Figure~\ref{fig:ooc} shows how this interpretation works, and why the two types of codes are not equivalent.
-Specifically, the constraints of 1D optical orthogonal codes are stronger than what is needed for 2D geometric orthogonal codes.
+Specifically, the constraints of 1D optical orthogonal codes are stronger than what is needed for 2D geometric orthogonal codes, partly due to the ``wrapping'' in the definition of codeword translation in 1D optical orthogonal codes.